 To estimate income distributions, we use an income concept originating from tax system and fiscal law.
-Top income shares should therefore be calculated with the total income which would have been reported on tax return statistics, 'had every single tax unit been required to declare its income' as [42] put it.
-As argued in [1], national accounts provide a good starting point to calculate such a total income denominator: it guaranties historical continuity as well as a link between countries27.
+Top income shares should therefore be calculated with the total income which would have been reported on tax return statistics, 'had every single tax unit been required to declare its income' as [SaV02] put it.
+As argued in [Atk03], national accounts provide a good starting point to calculate such a total income denominator: it guaranties historical continuity as well as a link between countries29.
 Nevertheless, some adjustments need be done in order to stick as much as possible to fiscal income characteristics.
-Various strategies have been adopted by authors who dealt with long period top income share series (see [1] for an synthetic review of those strategies).
-Most of the time, however, authors use at least one reference point to calibrate a '(total fiscal income) on (chosen national account total income agregate)ratio.'
+Various strategies have been adopted by authors who dealt with long period top income share series (see [Atk03] for an synthetic review of those strategies).
+Most of the time, however, authors use at least one reference point to calibrate a '(total fiscal income) on (chosen national account total income agregate) ratio.'
 Unfortunately, we do not have (yet ?) a clear benchmark for Germany.

-Federal Republic Years
+Years of the Federal Republic Years

-Even in recent years, the total number of declaration filled is much lower than the theoretical tax unit total (see previous section).
-Table 2 shows the post-1945 evolution of the total number of filers.28
+Even in recent years, the total number of tax returns filed is much lower than the theoretical tax unit total (see previous section). figures 12& 13 show the evolution of the total number of filers.30

-The starting point for 1950 is part of an attempt of the Statistisches Bundesamt to estimate the whole income distribution ([45] and [46]).
+The starting point for 1950 is part of an attempt of the Statistisches Bundesamt to estimate the whole income distribution ([W&S54a] and [W&S54b]).
 The middle and the top of the distribution are estimated thanks to income tax data for 1950, and the bottom is unfortunately estimated with unspecified methodology.
+It is therefore artificially high and does not represent the effective number of filers this year.